Maahsome/ktrouble/HELP.md

-  serviceaccount Get a list of K8s ServiceAccount(s) in a Namespace services       Get a list of ktrouble installed services sizes          Get a list of defined sizes templates      Get a list of templates utilities      Get a list of supported utility container images
+  serviceaccount Get a list of K8s ServiceAccount(s) in a Namespace services       Get a list of ktrouble installed services sizes          Get a list of defined sizes sleep          Get a list of sleep times for ephemeral containers templates      Get a list of templates utilities      Get a list of supported utility container images